visualist/subconscious-earth/README.md

 ----------------

-If you're in NE Minneapolis during Art-a-Whirl 2013, May 17-19, stop by Worrell Design gallery to see the installation of Subconscious Earth.
+If you're in NE Minneapolis during Art-a-Whirl 2013, May 17-19, stop by Worrell Design gallery, at 1414 Marshall NE, to see the installation of Subconscious Earth.

 For more information on Art-a-Whirl: http://nemaa.org/art-a-whirl/dates